Skip links

 April 19, 2021

 Jezero Crater, Mars.
-NASA’s Ingenuity helicopter makes its first automated flight.
-This is a first in space flight history.
-And it opens up previously unthinkable scenarios for the exploration of atmospheric worlds.
+NASA’s Ingenuity helicopter (known to friends as Ginny) completes its first automated flight.
+This is a first in spaceflight history.
+And it opens up previously unimaginable possibilities for the exploration of atmospheric worlds.
 The sky is NOT the limit.
-The atmospheric density on Mars is only
+The atmospheric density

 February 18, 2021